QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 plt.show()
 ```

-The above graphs show that for all initial promised values that are different from the autarchic equilibrium, the replacement ratio falls as the duration of unemployment increases.
+For an initial promised value $V^u = V_{\rm aut}$, the planner chooses the autarky level of $0$ for the replacement ratio and instructs the worker to search at the autarky search intensity, regardless of the duration of unemployment

-In essence,  by reducing the promised value, the planner motivates higher search effort as the duration of unemployment increases.

-Note that the contract  is designed to ensure the worker searches at the intensity the planner expects.

-For an initial promised value $V^u = V_{aut}$, the planner cannot reduce the replacement ratio by any amount, and so the worker is searching at higher intensity from the beginning.
+But for $V^u > V_{\rm aut}$, the planner makes the replacement ratio  decline and search effor increase  with the duration of unemployment.

 ### Interpretations

-The substantial downward slope in the replacement ratio in the above figure
+The  downward slope of the replacement ratio when $V^u > V_{\rm aut}$ is a consequence of the
-comes entirely  from the incentive constraints facing the
-planner.
+ the planner's limited information about the worker's search effort.

+By providing the worker with a duration-dependent schedule of replacement ratios, the planner induces the worker in effect to reveal
+his/her search effort to the planner.

 We saw earlier that with full  information, the
 planner would smooth consumption